 - Preheat the oven to 350 degrees Fahrenheit.

 - Make flax "egg": In a small bowl, mix ground flaxseed with water.
 Let sit 5-10 minutes until it becomes gelatinous.

 - In a large mixing bowl, mix all the ingredients for the crust.

-- Press down into an even layer in a cake pan.
+- Press down into an even layer in a tart pan.

 - Mix together yogurt and orange juice.
 Spread a thin layer on top of crust.

 - Top with desired fruit and drizzle with honey (optional).
 Cut into slices and serve.
 Leftovers keep in the fridge for about 5 days.